-The Shenzhen Design Award for Young Talents (SDAY) is an international professional competition for young designers under the age of 35 who are from the 180 UNESCO Creative Cities worldwide.
-The SDAY is administered by the Shenzhen City of Design Promotion Office, organized by the Shenzhen City of Design Promotion Association (SDPA), and co-organized by the UNESCO Creative Cities Network.
+The Shenzhen Design Award for Young Talents (SDAY) is an international professional competition for young designers under the age of 35 who are from the 295 UNESCO Creative Cities worldwide.
+The SDAY is administered by the Shenzhen Association for International Culture Exchanges, Shenzhen Innovation & Creative Design Development Office, organized by the Shenzhen Culture, Creativity & Design Association (SCCDA), in Association and Cooperation with the UNESCO Creative Cities.

 260 entrants, including professionals and students from 21 creative cities in the network, have reached the final judging process, which lasted two days, with nearly 600 pieces of work.
 21 entrants and 3 nominators were chosen as winners.

 The secretariat finally received over 200 works submitted by 96 professional individuals and teams as well as 26 student individuals and teams